Winter in Iceland: travel advice and tips

 Ice caves are generally accessible between November and March

 Did you know that Reykjavík winters are surprisingly mild?
 The average January temperature in Reykjavik (-0.6°C / 31°F) is similar to New York City and Berlin.

 There's not a lot of daylight hours for exploring in winter (especially in December and January, with 4 to 7 hours of light), but the abundant dark skies bring a greater chance of viewing aurora.

 Read more about the seasons in Iceland, and how they impact the best time of year to travel.

-And we've got advice for driving in Iceland, with useful year-round tips.
+We've also got advice for safe driving in Iceland, with useful year-round tips.